-Both members have their specialized tasks for the project.

-Haichong: US calibration and robotic control system

-Ezgi: Synthetic aperture imaging algorithm and simulation
+We usually worked for each topic togather, because we could have more discussion and more chance to integrate ideas.
+However, each member have their specialized tasks for the project.
+Haichong: US calibration and robotic control system, reconstruction algorithm development Ezgi: Synthetic aperture imaging algorithm and simulation